craftercms/docs/source/developers/extensions/resources/plugin-dashboard-example.rst

    |

-   We will be placing the JS file implementing the toolbar project plugin under the ``test-toolbar`` folder For our example, the <plugin-folder> is located here: ``/users/myuser/myplugins/toolbar-plugin``
+   We will be placing the JS file implementing the toolbar plugin under the ``test-toolbar`` folder For our example, the <plugin-folder> is located here: ``/users/myuser/myplugins/toolbar-plugin``

 #.
 We'll create the javascript file for our plugin by following the instructions in the plugin example
-   `here <https://github.com/craftercms/craftercms-ui-plugin-sample>`__ which will generate the ``index.modern.js`` file.
+   `here <https://github.com/craftercms/authoring-ui-plugin-examples/tree/master/packages/example-component-library>`__ which will generate the
+   ``index.js`` file.

-   Inside the ``test-dashboard`` folder, create two empty files, ``index.css`` and ``script.js``, and place the ``index.modern.js`` file in it.
+   Inside the ``test-dashboard`` folder, create two empty files, ``index.css`` and ``script.js``, and place the ``index.js`` file in it.

 #.
-To setup our dashboard project plugin to be automatically wired in the corresponding configuration file in Studio (which for a dashboard, is the User Interface Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file
+To setup our dashboard plugin to be automatically wired in the corresponding configuration file in Studio (which for a dashboard, is the User Interface Configuration file) during the installation, add the following to your ``craftercms-plugin.yaml`` descriptor file

    .. todo: update yaml